mattahrens/data-101/docs/09-Advanced-join-queries.md

 In the query, you can see how there are two separate `INNER JOIN` sections as each of them will join two datasets together to allow all three to be combined.

 Now let's look at a left join for an example of bringing two datasets together where we have all the records from one dataset and then add fields from another in our query.
-This query is figuring out the books with the highest ratings if they have more than 10 ratings:
+This query is asking which books have with the highest ratings, given that the book has more than 10 ratings:

 ![image](images/09-leftjoin_query.png)